karmaniverous/stan/docs-src/cli-examples.md

   - Conflicts with -A (cannot combine while disabling archives).
 - -k, --keep / -K, --no-keep
   - Keep (do not clear) the output directory across runs.
+- -l, --live / -L, --no-live
+  - Enable/disable a live progress table in TTY.
+Built‑in default: enabled.
 - -S, --no-scripts
   - Do not run scripts.
 This conflicts with -s and -x.
   - If combined with -A as well, STAN prints the plan and does nothing else.
-- -b, --bell / -B, --no-bell
-  - Play (or suppress) a terminal bell on completion.
-Default can be set via cliDefaults.run.ding.
 - -p, --plan
   - Print a concise run plan and exit with no side effects.
 - --live / --no-live